10 Must-Read & Best Graphic Design Books To Read in 2022

 We have tried our best to compile some of the very best of them.
-In case you are looking at their credentials and wondering if your designs really need to be that good – here’s something that was once said by Stefan Sagmeister – a Grammy-award (Yes, that’s a thing) graphic designer
+In case you are looking at their credentials and wondering if your designs really need to be that good – here’s something (Yes, that’s a thing) that was once said by Stefan Sagmeister – a Grammy-award winning graphic designer.

 “You can have an art experience in front of a Rembrandt… or in front of a piece of graphic design.”

-Check out our top ten recommendations for great graphic design books and guides.
+Graphical readings are essential.
+Check out our top ten recommendations for the best graphic design books and guides.

 1. Designing Brand Identity by Alina Wheeler